LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 universal8/
 ```

-This result should presently be regarded as an **AI-assisted, computer-assisted theorem candidate pending independent human verification**.
+This statement is presented here as an **AI-assisted, computer-assisted theorem candidate pending independent human verification**.

 ---

 ### T10

-A separately frozen result proves that if
+A separately frozen package contains a computer-assisted candidate proof of the stronger restricted-range statement

 \[
-b\ge14,
+b\ge14
+\quad\Longrightarrow\quad
+\boxed{a\ge2b+10}.
 \]

-then
+The current main package is **T10 v1.1**.
+Its final path-elimination step uses a small endpoint-budget certificate

 \[
-\boxed{
-a\ge2b+10.
-}
-\]

-The current main proof is **T10 v1.1**, whose final path-elimination step uses a small endpoint-budget certificate

-\[
 \lambda:E(Q)\to\{0,1,2\}.
 \]

-For each dangerous finite case, every locally admissible path with endpoints \(e,f\) and \(r\) internal vertices satisfies
+For each dangerous finite case, every locally admissible path with endpoints \(e,f\) and \(r\) internal vertices is certified to satisfy

 \[
 r\le\lambda(e)+\lambda(f),